Configuration and Discovery

 • Performance.
 These Dynamic Applications poll GCP for performance metrics.

-When configuring SL1 to monitor GCP services, you must manually align Dynamic Applications to discover GCP component devices.
+When configuring Skylar One to monitor GCP services, you must manually align Dynamic Applications to discover GCP component devices.

 Discovering Google Cloud Platform Component Devices